 Ah, trusty Trofast.
 Where would parents be without you?
 This Ikea system is really versatile and there are so many elements that can be changed up as your child grows.

-4. Wallpaper the ceiling
+4. Wallpaper the ceiling in a small space

 5. Invest in multi-functional furniture

 Furniture in any small space has to work hard, so make sure you choose pieces that can double up as something else.
-A chest of drawers that can also be a changing table, a toy chest that doubles as seating, a bed that can be used for storage.
+A chest of drawers that can also be a changing table, a toy chest that doubles as seating, a bed that can be used for toy storage.
 You get the idea.

 6. Get creative with a chalkboard wall